Uniswap/org-v1/src/pages/docs/v2/04-oracles/02-how-uniswap-oracles-work.md

 ## Uniswap V2 solution

-For a good description of the solution introduced in Uniswap V2, see the section on price oracles in the [Uniswap V2 Overview](/blog/uniswap-v2/#price-oracles).
+For a detailed description of the solution introduced in Uniswap V2, see the section on price oracles in the [Uniswap V2 Overview](/blog/uniswap-v2/#price-oracles).

-In summary, Uniswap V2 introduces a pair of variables, `price0CumulativeLast`, and `price1CumulativeLast`, that store the prices of `token0` and `token1` respectively, weighted by how long they were observed for the life of each pair.
+In summary, Uniswap V2 introduces a 2 new variables in each pair, `price0CumulativeLast` and `price1CumulativeLast`, that store the prices of `token0` and `token1` respectively, multiplied by for how long they were observed (in seconds).

-These variables can be used to build price oracles by observing the differences over different time periods.
+These variables can be used to build price oracles by taking the difference (i.e. subtraction) of two observations, and dividing by the time elapsed between them.
+The result is the average price between the time of the first observation and the time of the second observation.

 ## Manipulation resistance